sandiutomo/Firebraze-iOS-Swift/README.md

    - Simply remove the `logPurchase` routing from BrazeGTMTagManager.swift
    - All purchase data will flow exclusively through `ecommerce.order_placed`
    - Zero downtime, zero data loss

-**No action required from you** — the dual-logging system ensures continuity automatically.